The Impact of Device Orientation on Small Group Collaboration During Whole Class Game-Based Simulations

 Original languageEnglish (US)

-Subtitle of host publicationOverarching Research, Development, and Practices - 15th International Conference on Computer-Supported Collaborative Learning, CSCL 2022
+Title of host publicationProceedings of the 15th International Conference on Computer-Supported Collaborative Learning - CSCL 2022

 EditorsArmin Weinberger, Wenli Chen, Davinia Hernandez-Leo, Bodong Chen